Download the University Honors brochure to learn more.

 Students are expected to meet the instructor's academic and behavioral expectations during the class time leading up to the travel component.
 Students who do not meet academic and/or behavioral expectations will not be permitted to travel.
 Students in this situation will not receive a refund.

-Total expected cost to be paid to UC is $1700.
-The actual cost per person for UC is $3000, but this will be offset by a $1300 grant from University Honors, making the actual total expected cost $1700.
-All participants will receive the grant from UHP.
+Total expected cost to be paid to UC is $2,400.
+The actual cost per person for UC is $3700, but this will be offset by a $1,300 grant from University Honors and a grant from UC International (TBD).
+All participants will receive these grants.

 Costs include airfare, accommodations, some meals, some ground transportation, admissions and tickets, and guides.

-Costs do not include passport, some ground transportation, tips, some meals and snacks, personal supplies, souvenirs, or ISIC (international student identity card, $25).
+Costs do not include passport, some ground transportation, tips, some meals and snacks, personal supplies or souvenirs.

 UC undergraduates who are not in the University Honors Program are welcome and encouraged to apply, provided the student has a cumulative university GPA of 3.4 or above.
 Graduate students are not eligible to enroll.
 Priority is given to University Honors students, but we are often able to offer spaces to other students as well.
 A waiting list will be maintained.